There’s no doubt that Kajabi and WordPress are great platforms to showcase your business and digital content.

 These are all obstacles WordPress course creators overcome to make their tech stack work.

 Integrations connect third-party tools to your platform and make the system look unified.

 Both WordPress and Kajabi have a lot of powerful integrations.
 However, there are some that you’ll find on Kajabi and others that only exist in WordPress.

-Although Kajabi offers multiple integrations, they primarily focus on making online course creation, marketing, and analyzing product insights accessible for you.
+Although Kajabi offers multiple integrations, they primarily focus on making online course creation, business marketing, and analyzing product insights accessible for you.

-If you can’t find your favorite plugin from the natively integrated apps on Kajabi, you can use Zapier and connect more third-party apps.
+If you can’t find your favorite plugin from the natively integrated apps on Kajabi, you can use Zapier and connect to more third-party apps.

 In addition, Kajabi integrates with other platforms that allow users to create email campaigns and landing pages – something not offered by WP.

 This data is crucial in determining whether you’re marketing your products correctly and if people are interested in them.
 In addition, it can help you in planning your next marketing campaign.